noblepayne/meshSidecar/README.md

 This project is in early development and is subject to significant changes:

-- The module interface may and probably will change without notice during early development
+- The module interface may and probably will change without notice
 - Not all mesh network types are fully implemented
 - Limited testing has been performed
-- Documentation is incomplete or nonexistent
+- Documentation is incomplete or in progress
-- There are many TODOs throughout the codebase
+- Many TODOs remain in the codebase

 ## Contributing